Chamal1120/book-store/backend/README.md

 # Testing Routes

-You can test the routes using testng tool like Postman, REST cleint or the following curl commands.
+You can test the routes using a API testng tool like Postman, REST client or the following curl commands.

 1. /register